chinamike65/hugo-tuolesi/content/book3/book3en.md

 So we must deal with anger, or be able to control it.

-First of all, at ordinary times, you should pay attention to the consequences and Dharmaults of anger, and gradually imprint them in your mind and consciousness.
+First of all, at ordinary times, you should pay attention to the consequences and faults of anger, and gradually imprint them in your mind and consciousness.

 Then you have to remind yourself frequently of things that may make you unhappy, and keep vigilant in your heart.